dracula/tmux/README.md

 Compatible with macOS and Linux.
 Tested on tmux 3.0a

 ## Options
+Customize the status bar by adding any of these lines to your .tmux.conf as desired:
 Disable weather functionality: `set -g @dracula-show-weather false`

 ## Team